No matter how small or big the group of women I talk to, inevitably I get the question about calorie counting.

 I agree!
 The women I work with whether in the weight loss group coaching program or as a VIP client don’t count calories and yet they lose weight.
 That’s because they shift their approach to weight loss from a restrictive diet approach to a healthy digestion and lifestyle approach.
 And that makes all the difference!

-Get my weekly tips, insights and upcoming events in your inbox!
+Get my monthly tips, insights and upcoming events in your inbox!
 Sign up below.